YouGottaLoveFrontEnd/challenge-2015/README.md

 None.
 Use any frontend technology you want!
 The sky(or the latest version of Chrome)'s the limit.

 ## Rules
 It has to run in a browser.
-Submissions will be run on the latest stable version of Chrome.
+Submissions should work on the latest stable version of Chrome.

 ## How to participate?
 Fork this repo.
 You will find the our logo in various formats for your convenience.